 |This beauty knows how to keep her complexion flourishing.|

-You never know when a reaction can occur.
+You never know when a reaction can occur if you are prone to sensitive skin.
 At any time, you could experience a problem whether from trying a new product or even while using the same one that was trouble free for the longest time, it can happen.
 Of course, you can’t control skin sensitivity, but you can at least know what to look for that can create an issue for your skin type.